Central Michigan vs. Northern Illinois NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Central Michigan and its opponents have gone over the current 57.5-point total in three of seven games this season.
+- Central Michigan and its opponents have combined to score more than 57.5 points in three of seven games this season.

 - Northern Illinois has combined with its opponents to score more than 57.5 points in three of seven games this season.

-- Saturday's total is 1.4 points higher than the combined 56.1 PPG average of the two teams.
+- The two teams combine to average 56.1 points per game, 1.4 less than the over/under in this contest.

-- This contest's over/under is equal to the 57.5 points per game these two squads have combined to allow this season.
+- This game's total is the same as the 57.5 points per game average these two teams have combined to give up this year.

-- The average total in Chippewas games this season is 56.7, 0.8 points fewer than Saturday's over/under of 57.5 .
+- The Chippewas and their opponents score an average of 56.7 points per game, 0.8 fewer than Saturday's total.

-- The 57.5 over/under in this game is 3.6 points higher than the 53.9 average total in Huskies games this season.
+- The 57.5 total in this game is 3.6 points above the 53.9 average total in Huskies games this season.

 Central Michigan Stats and Trends